 Take a look at some of the events that Phi Beta Sigma Fraternity, Inc. has put on in the last couple of months.

 - Random Acts of Kindness: A Dove Love Special with Zeta Phi Beta Sorority, Inc. – January 17, 2017.
 They handed out cupcakes in the Student Union just to show that we care.

 - Kappa Chi Charter Day Celebration – January 18, 2017.
 The handed out free pizza to students in Hodges Library to celebrate 38 years of Brotherhood, Scholarship, and Service at UTK.

-All proceeds go to St. Jude Children’s Research Hospital in Memphis, TN.
+‘Get Chili with Tri Delta’ was help on Feb 8, 2017, with all proceeds going to St. Jude Children’s Research Hospital in Memphis, TN.
 The women raised a total of $8,192 from tickets and donations.
 800 tickets were sold for the event and each chapter member participated in working a shift and selling tickets.
-Pictured above: Haley Putman, Philanthropy Chair and Raleigh Potts, Assistant Philanthropy Chair with a St. Jude fundraising representative.

 Delta Delta Delta National Conference 2017

-The Tri Delta Collegiate Leadership Conference was held in Dallas, Texas this year from Feb 23-26.
-This conference is held annually for four executives from each Tri Delta chapter across the country to come together to collaborate and learn more about the purpose of the organization.
-The conference provides a place for each executive position to make connections with other collegiate Tri Delta leaders from all over and to learn from each others experiences on how to better fulfill their positions within the fraternity.
-UT Chapter members who attended included Alexis Withers, President, Shelby Ackerman, Asst.
-VP of Membership, Lindsey Lauricella, VP of Chapter Development, Haley Putman, National Philanthropy chairman.
+The Tri Delta Collegiate Leadership Conference was held in Dallas, TX this year from February 23-26, 2017.
+The conference is held annually for 4 executives from each Tri Delta chapter across the country to come together to collaborate and learn more about the purpose of the orgnaization.
+The conference provides a place for each executive position to make connections with other collegiate Tri Delta leaders from all over and to learn from each others experiences on how to better fulfill their positions within the organization.
+UT Chapter members who attended included: Alexis Withers (President), Shelby Ackerman (Assistant VP of Membership), Lindsey Lauricella (VP of Chapter Development), and Haley Putman (National Philanthropy chairman).